-Currently, the Anomaly detection & Prediction functionalities are located within the “Data Science” option in the graph selection of the Overall Traffic > Audience Analysis.
+The Anomaly detection & Prediction functionalities are located within the “Data Science” option in the graph type selection.

 Anomaly detection: Anomalies are detected when our statistical model identifies suspicious fluctuations for a given metric within the context of the analysis.

 Note: As anomalies depend on the context, anomalies can change if you modify the analysis settings (for e.g. the timeframe).

 Example: A large decrease in visits on a Saturday may seem to be suspicious within the context of a week however prove to be a perfectly ordinary fluctuation as the scale of a year (decreases in traffic can be observed at the end of each week).